ionic-team/ionic-portals/website/docs/for-android/upgrade-guides.md

 If you need help configuring specific versions of Portals with Capacitor or Capacitor Plugins, check out our [SDK Version Compatibility](./version-matrix) page.

-## IonicPortals Android 0.7.x -> 0.8.0
+## Portals for Android 0.7.x → 0.8.0

-IonicPortals Android version 0.8.0 is compatible with '@ionic/portals' version 0.8.x
+- Portals for Android version `0.8.0` is compatible with Portals Web Plugin version `0.8.x`.

 :::caution
-Ionic Portals 0.8.0 is a notable update that upgrades the Capacitor dependency to version 5.
+Portals 0.8.0 is a notable update that upgrades the Capacitor dependency to version 5.
 Care should be taken to update dependencies across your web content and native apps to ensure compatibility.
 :::

 First review the [Capacitor 5 Update Guide](https://capacitorjs.com/docs/updating/5-0) for an overview of necessary changes.
 Some will not be relevant for Portals apps, but this will be a useful reference in case you encounter issues with your upgrade.